microsoft/onnxruntime/onnxruntime/python/tools/quantization/README.md

 The following ops were chosen as phase 1 ops because in most of the CNN models these ops consume most amount of compute and power and therefore there is benefit in quantizing these ops to get perf benefits.
  * Convolution
  * Matmul
- * Data type agnostic ops like transpose, identity etc ( Note: special quantization is not done for these ops.)
+ * Data type agnostic ops like transpose, identity etc. ( Note: special quantization is not done for these ops.)

  ### Quantization and model opset versions
 Quantization is fairly new in ONNX and ONNXRuntime.
 Quantization ops were introduced in ONNX opset version 10.
 Therefore it is important that the model which is being quantized be opset 10 or higher.
 In case the model opset version is < 10 then it is recommended that the model should be reconverted to ONNX from its original framework using the latest opset.